 - Synthetic cannabinoids (“fake weed”)

-Using a prescription in any way other than as intended is drug abuse, and so is using someone else’s prescription.
-Many forms of prescription drug abuse can lead to severe addiction and withdrawal symptoms, including the following medications.
+Using a prescription in any way other than as intended is drug use, and so is using someone else’s prescription.
+Many forms of prescription drug use can lead to severe addiction and withdrawal symptoms, including the following medications.

 - Alprazolam (Xanax)